Office Cake Culture: Who’s to Blame?

 Workplace and Willpower Can Work Together

 Talk to your HR department about swapping sugar and soda for salads and soda water.
-Healthier options can positivity influence eating behaviors, according to a 2010 study.
+Healthier options can positively influence eating behaviors, according to a 2010 study.
 If pastries are present, decide if indulging is worth it.
 If energy is low, you may need a screen break—not a snack break.

 Treat yourself every now and then!
 The more you restrict certain foods, the more likely you are to crave them